-- 1. Read written texts from various genres and periods with comprehension. - 2.
-Write clear scholarly papers which analyze and synthesize information from multiple sources. - 3.
-Interpret and evaluate literary works from various critical approaches. - 4.
-Demonstrate the knowledge necessary to gain admission into an English graduate program. - 5.
+- Read written texts from various genres and periods with comprehension. - Write clear scholarly papers which analyze and synthesize information from multiple sources. - 3.
+Interpret and evaluate literary works from various critical approaches. - Demonstrate the knowledge necessary to gain admission into a graduate program. - 5.
 Communicate effectively both in oral and written form.